 Artificial light will give you sharper shots.
 This will give you more control over the atmosphere in your pictures.
 Artificial light also makes the photographer independent of unpredictable weather changes.
 Don't be afraid to experiment with light and darkness balance.

-Let the lighting be bright but limited.
-You can use neon lights or cover any light source with colored gel filters.
+You can use neon lights or cover any light source with colored gel filters, or use a neon photo editor to add glow on a post-processing

 You will notice that in portrait surrealism photography the models have similar facial artistic expressions.
 They may look lost in thought, unsuspecting of the camera, and so on.
 The seriousness of their faces plays an important role: with it, you will enhance the surreal effect of the portrait.